Top 25 Examples of Byzantine Architecture

 • Emperor: Justinian I

 The Sangarius bridge is one of a handful of surviving bridges built by the Byzantine Empire.
 During the reign of Justinian I, the bridge was built over the Sakarya River.
-The bridge spans over 1400 feet (429 meters) and sits on 7 larger central arches and 5 smaller outer arches.
+The bridge spans over 1400 feet (429 meters) and sits on seven larger central arches and five smaller outer arches.
 It was built using the same techniques as many other medieval bridges that were built later on.
 Justinian the Great commissioned the bridge as a way to make travel to the eastern provinces of the empire easier.
 The bridge allowed troops and supplies to make their way from the capital out toward Anatolia much faster.
 Although most of the bridge used to be over the wide Sakarya River, the course of the river has changed over the centuries and now most of the bridge sits over dry land.

 20. Hagia Sophia – Thessaloniki, Macedonia, Greece